 The Office of Diversity Affairs operates in partnership with the College to promote, support, and integrates diversity initiatives to enhance our students’ education.

-Farren C. Lobdell, NCC
+Farren C. Lobdell

 34 Cornell Drive